 Even the tourism sector of Virginia's economy benefits from Virginia's active horse industry.
 Some 1,200 equine events are held in Virginia each year, attracting nearly one million participants and spectators.
 These events generate $25 million in revenue.

 In total, Virginia's horse industry has a $1.2 billion impact on the state's economy according to the 2011 economic impact study conducted by the University of Virginia's Weldon Cooper Center.

-Virginia Horse Council
+The Virginia Horse Council

-Come, Follow a Virginia Trail
+Discover a Virginia Horse Riding Trail

 Searching for that perfect horse trail?
 Look no further!
 Virginia offers over 285 public access horse riding trails across the state.
 It is not surprising that recreation and trail riding is the number one use for Virginia horses.
 Trails are located throughout the state at a multitude of public locations including state parks, national parks, historic battlefields, and city parks and cover a variety of terrain from sandy and hilly, to mountainous, flat and rough.
 For more information about trail riding in Virginia, visit the Virginia Horse Council at: www.virginiahorsecouncil.org

 Virginia Horses Off To the Races